Persisted Documents๐Ÿ”—

 }

-A documentId can be obtained by registering a persisted document using the PersistedDocument model.
-This can be done by posting the document to the registration view, as specified by the PERSISTED_DOCUMENTS_PATH setting.
-The view accepts a dictionary of documents like this:
+A documentId can be obtained by registering a new persisted document using the persisted document registration view, as specified by the PERSISTED_DOCUMENTS_PATH setting.
+The view accepts a dictionary of documents like this

 1